-This week is Thanksgiving week, and for many people the week is a time to sit back and reflect on all of the blessings that we’ve been given throughout the year.
+Later this month we’ll be celebrating Thanksgiving, and for many people the Thanksgiving week is a time to sit back and reflect on all of the blessings that we’ve been given throughout the year.
 For some the week is about getting together with family and enjoying all of the good food.
 For others, however, Thanksgiving week is all about gearing up to go out and go shopping on Black Friday, or Cyber Monday.

 I don’t usually go out on Black Friday, but I’m never one to say never when it comes to finding a deal.
 There have been several years where I have gone out on Black Friday, with mixed results.
 In years where I planned ahead, knew exactly what I wanted, and got to the store plenty early, I didn’t have any issues.
 In years where I just decided last minute to show up and see if I could get a deal – it didn’t work out well at all.